 - 8 Frozen Potstickers, per batch

-- Egg Wash with 1 Large Egg + 1 tbsp Water -Or- Cooking Oil Spray
+- Egg Wash with 1 Large Egg + 1 tablespoon Water -Or- Cooking Oil Spray

 - Spray air fryer basket with cooking oil.
 Add a single layer of frozen potstickers to the air fryer basket.